You'll Like The 2009 Toyota Avalon If...

-The Avalon XL's Manufacturer's Suggested Retail Price (MSRP) starts just under $28,000, while the Touring is around $30,000, the XLS around $32,000 and the Limited just over $35,000.
-The Avalon's popularity may make dealing somewhat difficult, as evidenced by the figures shown on the Fair Purchase Price page.
-Typical transaction prices for the Avalon sit just a few hundred dollars below MSRP.
+The Avalon XL's Manufacturer's Suggested Retail Price (MSRP) starts just under $29,000, while the XLS is priced closer to $33,000 and the Limited around $36,000.
+The Avalon's popularity may make dealing a bit more intensive than with most sedans, as evidenced by the figures shown on the Fair Purchase Price page.
+Typical transaction prices for the Avalon sit below MSRP.
 Before you set off to purchase, check out the most recent Fair Purchase Prices for any change in the Avalon's sales pattern.
-Over time, the Avalon is expected to retain exemplary residual and resale values, far better than the Buick Lucerne, Ford Taurus and the Chrysler 300 Touring.
+Over time, the Avalon is expected to retain exemplary residual and resale values, far better than the Buick Lucerne, Mercury Sable and the Chrysler 300 Touring.

 All Avalons use a six-speed automatic transmission.
 Anti-lock disc brakes (ABS) incorporate Electronic Brake-force Distribution (EBD).
-Steering wheel-mounted audio controls and dual-zone climate control are standard.
+Traction and stability control are also standard, as are steering wheel-mounted audio controls and dual-zone climate control.
 Seat comfort is enhanced by reclining rear seatbacks and adjustable-length front cushions.
-Perforated leather upholstery and a moonroof are included in the Limited.
-The Touring model has leather-surfaced bucket seats and high-intensity discharge headlamps.
+The XLS trim adds leather seating, 17-inch alloy wheels and a power moonroof.
+Perforated leather upholstery, a JBL Synthesis 360-watt system with 12 speakers plus Bluetooth connectivity and heated front seats are included with the Limited trim.
 All models include front seat side-impact airbags, front and rear side-curtain airbags, driver's-side knee air bag, a six-disc CD changer and an auxiliary audio input jack.

 Seat-mounted airbags, side-curtain airbags and a knee airbag for the driver are standard on all models.
-Vehicle Stability Control is an option.
+Vehicle Stability Control is also standard.

 Reclining Rear Seatbacks